Debangsha1992/Debangsha1992/README.md

 # 👋 Hi there, I’m Debangsha Sarkar

-- 👀 I’m interested in 2D and 3D computer vision, natural language processing, immersive technology such as augmented reality (AR) and virtual reality (VR).
+- 👀 I’m interested in 2D and 3D computer vision, natural language processing, and immersive technology such as augmented reality (AR) and virtual reality (VR).
-- 💼 I have two masters degrees from the University of British Columbia.
-The first one is in Master of Data Science (MDS) which is a course based graduate program.
-My latest masters degree is Master of Science (M.Sc.) in Computer Science with a focus on Machine Learning (ML).
+- 💼 I have two master's degrees from the University of British Columbia.
+The first one is in Master of Data Science (MDS), which is a course-based graduate program.
+My latest master's degree is a Master of Science (M.Sc.) in Computer Science, focusing on Machine Learning (ML).
-- 🧐 My mission is to use aritificial intelligence to solve real world problems.
+- 🧐 My mission is to use artificial intelligence to solve real-world problems.
-- 🌱 I’m currently learning learning blockchain because I believe it has many applications in deep learning.
+- 🌱 I’m currently learning blockchain because it has many applications in deep learning.
+- 🧾 PUBLICATIONS:
-- 🧾 I have published my research in MATHMOD 2022 (https://www.mathmod.at/).
+  - I have published my research in MATHMOD 2022 (https://www.mathmod.at/).
 Here is a link to my research paper 👉🏽 https://doi.org/10.1016/j.ifacol.2022.09.071

 ______________________________